nebulasio/nebPay.js/README.md

 # nebPay

 This is the Nebulas payment JavaScript API.
 Users can use it in browser on both PC and mobile.
-Users can do NAS payment through chrome extension and iOS/Android wallet with it. [nebPay](https://github.com/nebulasio/nebPay)
+Users can do NAS payment through Chrome extension and iOS/Android wallet with it. [nebPay](https://github.com/nebulasio/nebPay)

 ## Install && Package

-Use the `npm` installation dependencies
+Use `npm` to install dependencies:

 ```
 npm install
 ```

-Use `gulp` to package the neb.js:
+Use `gulp` to package the nebPay:

 ```
 gulp